Chris Fuller (director)

-Education
+Christopher Elwin Fuller is an American film director, writer, and producer.

+Background

-Fuller graduated from the Canterbury School of Florida in 2001 and attended the University of Central Florida from 2001 to 2004.
+Fuller was born in St. Petersburg, Florida graduated from the Canterbury School of Florida in 2001 and attended the University of Central Florida from 2001 to 2004.

-Fuller holds a black belt in Tae Kwon Do under Master Yong Jun Lee and trained in St. Petersburg, Florida under Tang Soo Do Master Michael Kinney and Mixed Martial Artist Shane Dunn.
+Fuller holds a black belt in taekwondo under Master Yong Jun Lee and trained in St. Petersburg, Florida under tang soo do master Michael Kinney and mixed martial artist Shane Dunn.

-Entrepreneurship

-Fuller founded independent film company Jonesing Pictures in 2002, web development company Electric Fly in 2007 and gourmet food company The Meatman in 2008.